 It prompts the administrator for various basic system

-parameters, creates and applies the Kernun configuration file, and
+parameters, creates and applies the Kernun UTM configuration file, and

 finishes the boot procedure with the new configuration.
 The initial